tdilauro/Simplified-wiki/NewLicenseIntegration.md

 "everything" monitor to occasionally check on the collection as a whole.
 A delta API is a lot more efficient on a day-to-day basis, but you can't assume you always hear about every single change.

-# The metadata layer

-When you learn something about a title in the collection, you need to find out as much bibliographic information about that title as possible, and create an `Identifier`, `Edition`, `LicensePool`, and `Work` for it.

-Every API has a different way of representing bibliographic metadata and licensing data.
-The metadata layer abstracts away the differences between APIs, and hides the complexity of the underlying data model.

-TBD

 # Cron jobs